eoinlarkin/retro-pc/README.md

 # Objectives

+The objective of the project was to build a fully functioning ecommerce website with a responsive design and Stripe integration.
+The site is styled as an online marketplace selling vitage computer hardware.

 ## User Stories

+In designing the site, I defined a number of user stories as follows.
+User stories were recorded and tracked in the [Project Kanban Board](https://github.com/users/eoinlarkin/projects/2).

+User stories were categorised as either _"must have"_  or _"nice to have"_.
+Not all user stories categorised as _"nice to have"_ were implemented.
+These have been left open as issues on the [GitHub issues](https://github.com/eoinlarkin/retro-pc/issues) page.

+The user stories for the site are as follows:

 ### Viewing and Navigating
 - As a **shopper** I would like to **view a list of products**